-- 2. Cruz is under high pressure to meet a production quota.
+2. Cruz is under high pressure to meet a production quota.
 He is well-trained on the use of machine guards but decides to remove his machine guard so he can work more quickly.
 His hand slips and is crushed in the machine.
 What is the root cause of this accident?
 (Select all that apply).

-- Unsafe acts or behaviors

 - Lack of training

 - Unsafe conditions

 - Uncontrollable events